How to Hang Posters Without Damaging the Wall – Or the Poster

 Here are a few ways to safely hang posters on any wall.

-While you could just nail, staple, tack, wheat-paste or duct tape your posters to a wall, these methods will often leave marks on your mounting surface and damage your posters as well.
+While you could nail, staple, tack, wheat-paste, or duct tape your posters to a wall, these methods will often leave marks on your mounting surface and damage your posters as well.
 If you only have a limited number of posters or want to keep from having to put holes in your wall, then you have a problem!

 If you don’t have a specific area meant for hanging your posters, don’t fret.
 Here are a few poster mounting solutions that will leave your walls and posters damage-free!